ibm-cloud-docs/satellite/config-clusters.md

    1. From the actions menu of a configuration, click **Add version**.
    2. Enter a name and an optional description for your version.
    3. Upload a Kubernetes resource YAML file or use the editor to enter your Kubernetes resource definition directly.
+   4. **Optional**: To view the resources after they are created in the cluster through the {{site.data.keyword.satelliteshort}} config dashboard, you can [add a configmap](https://github.com/razee-io/WatchKeeper#watch-by-resource){: external} to the YAML configuration file of your resource.
+Make sure to set the namespace for the configmap to `razeedeploy`.
-   4. Click **Add** to add the Kubernetes resource definition as a version to your configuration.
+   5. Click **Add** to add the Kubernetes resource definition as a version to your configuration.
 4. Subscribe your cluster group to the {{site.data.keyword.satelliteshort}} configuration to deploy the Kubernetes resources to your clusters.
    1. Select the configuration that you created to see the configuration details.
    2. Click **Create subscription**.
    3. Enter a name for your subscription and select the version name and the cluster group that you created earlier.
    4. Click **Create** to create the subscription.
 After you create the subscription, {{site.data.keyword.satelliteshort}} Config automatically downloads the Kubernetes resource YAML file for the version that you specified and starts applying this YAML file across all clusters that belong to the cluster group.
 This process takes a few minutes to complete.
 In addition, information about all Kubernetes resources that you create are sent back from your clusters to {{site.data.keyword.satelliteshort}} Config and can be reviewed in the {{site.data.keyword.satelliteshort}} [**Cluster resources**](https://cloud.ibm.com/satellite/resources) dashboard.
 5. Select your subscription to see the subscription details and the rollout status of your Kubernetes resource deployment.
-If errors occur during the deployment, you can view the error message in the **Message** column of your subscription details.
+If errors occur during the deployment, such as YAML files with formatting errors or unsupported API version values, you can view the error message in the **Message** column of your subscription details.

 <br />